enthought/machotools/README.rst

-Machoutils is a small set of tools built on top of macholib to retrieve and change informations about mach-o files
+Machotools is a small set of tools built on top of macholib to retrieve and change informations about mach-o files

 Examples::